 Lowe’s Kitchen Cabinets

 All of the cabinets in our kitchen/dining room are from the Kraftmaid line at Lowe’s.
-The cabinets are stock cabinets (not custom made), which made them more affordable and quicker to ship.
+The cabinets are special order, but were quickly shipped and were super affordable.
 The doors are shaker style doors, which means that there is not a lot of detail on the face, but instead, a very simple design.

 Of course, there are LOTS of different styles of cabinet doors to choose from, this is just the one we went with for your reference.
 All of the doors on the cabinets cover almost the entire cabinet face, which is another decision you make during the buying process and one I wanted to point out just so this decision is on your radar.